 The vital signs are objective measurements of a patient’s clinical status.
 There are five commonly accepted vital signs: blood pressure, heart rate, temperature, respiratory rate, and oxygen saturation.
 In many practices, pain is considered the sixth vital sign and should regularly be documented in the same location as the vital signs.
 However, the pain scale is a subjective measurement and, therefore, has a different value according to each individual patient.

+The vital signs assessment includes estimation of heart rate, blood pressure (demonstrated in a separate video), respiratory rate, temperature, oxygen saturation, and the presence and severity of pain.
 The accepted ranges for vital signs are: heart rate (HR), 60-100 beats per minute (bpm); respiratory rate (RR), 14-20 bpm; oxygen saturation, (SaO2) > 92%; and average oral temperature, 98.6 °F (37 °C) (normal average rectal and tympanic temperatures are 1° higher (measuring core temp), and axillary temperature is 1° lower).

 Vital signs serve as the first clue that something may be amiss with a patient, especially if the patient is unable to communicate.
 Although there are quoted normal ranges, each patient should be considered as an individual and not treated without taking into account the entire clinical picture.